Rail transport in Brazil: High-speed rail

 The current financial crisis has put this high-speed project on complete halt, and has no prediction on when it will be resumed.

-Regional Trains in Sao Paulo
+Regional Trains in São Paulo

-In 2010, São Paulo state government showed off a project to build up 4 regional intercity trains routes connecting the area surrounding São Paulo with high population cities close by, which today rely exclusively on intercity buses that are almost completely saturated and running at absurdly short intervals at full capacity.
-The original plan was for construction to start 2013–2014, but the Brazilian financial crisis that it is suffering since 2015 has put all projects on standby, and the next prediction is for construction to start only by 2020.
+In 2010, São Paulo state government showed off a project to build up 4 regional intercity trains routes connecting the area surrounding São Paulo with high population cities close by, which today rely exclusively on intercity buses that are almost completely saturated and running at very short intervals at full capacity.
+The original plan was for construction to start 2013–2014, but the Brazilian financial crisis that it is suffering since 2015 has put all projects on standby, and the next prediction is for construction to start only by 2025.

 International link

 On 23 August 2008, Argentina, Brazil, and Venezuela agreed to develop an electrified long-distance passenger railway link between these countries.
 A minor hurdle is the use of both 50 Hz and 60 Hz railway electrification systems.
 There is also a confusion of gauges (3 gauges of 1435mm, 1600mm and 1676mm) to overcome.